Generally speaking, they tell me, a narrative consists of a

 dreams.
 Where they believe they will find a way home.

-unique and skilfully designed world, that will stick in your memory
+unique and skilfully designed world, that will stick in your memory… and if the

 ending seemed a little rushed, and the epilogue unnecessary (there are times when